materialsproject/pymatgen/README.rst

 way to install pymatgen on any system is via pip::

     pip install pymatgen

-Wheels for Mac and Windows have been built for convenience.

 Some extra functionality (e.g., generation of POTCARs) do require additional setup (please see the `pymatgen page`_).